Buy-and-Hold Property for Fully Incomplete Markets when Super-replicating Markovian Claims: Setup and Main Result

 To recall the main property of fully incomplete markets, let $\mathfrak A^\P$ denote the set of all $\mathbb F$-progressively measurable processes $\{\gamma_t\}_{t=0}^T$ with $\int_0^T \gamma^2_t\nu^2_t S^2_t\,dt<\infty \ \P$-a.s. such that the stochastic integral $\int \gamma\,dS$ is uniformly bounded from below.
 The robust setup is defined as follows.
-Let $\{\mathbb S_t\}_{t=0}^T$ be the canonical process on the space $C[0,T]$, i.e. $\mathbb S_t(\omega)=\omega(t)$, $\omega\in C[0,T]$, and $\mathbb F^\mathbb S_t=\sigma\{\mathbb S_u: u\leq t\}, \ t\in [0,T]$ denotes the canonical filtration.
+Let $\{\mathbb S_t\}_{t=0}^T$ be the canonical process on the space $C[0,T]$, i.e.\ $\mathbb S_t(\omega)=\omega(t)$, $\omega\in C[0,T]$, and $\mathbb F^\mathbb S_t=\sigma\{\mathbb S_u: u\leq t\}, \ t\in [0,T]$ denotes the canonical filtration.
 The set $\mathfrak A$ consists of processes ${\{\gamma_t\}}_{t=0}^T$ which are $\mathbb F^\mathbb S$-adapted and of bounded variation with left-continuous paths such that the process $\int \gamma d\mathbb S$ is uniformly bounded from below, where here $\int \gamma d\mathbb S$ is defined by

 using the standard Lebesgue-Stieltjes integral for the last integral.
 Finally, define $\mathfrak S$ to be the set of all paths in $C[0,T]$ which are strictly positive and starts in $S_0$.
-Then the main theorem in \cite{DolinskyNeufeld.16} states the following. \begin{theorem}\cite[Theorem~3.1]{DolinskyNeufeld.16}: Assume that the financial market defined in \eqref{eq:def:financial-market} is fully incomplete.
-For $i:=1,\dots N,$ let $h_i(S)$ with $h_i:C[0,T]\to \R$ bounded, uniformly continuous be a static position with price $\mathcal P_i$.
-Consider a (path-dependent) European option with payoff $G(S)$, where $G:C[0,T]\rightarrow \mathbb{R}$ is a bounded and uniformly continuous function.
-Then the classical super-replication price
+Then the main theorem in \cite{DolinskyNeufeld.16} states the following. \begin{theorem}\cite[Theorem~3.1]{DolinskyNeufeld.16}: Let $G:C[0,T]\rightarrow \mathbb{R}$ be a bounded and uniformly continuous function and consider the (path-dependent) European option $G(S)$.
+Moreover, for every $i:=1,\dots, N$ let $h_i:C[0,T]\to \R$ be a bounded and uniformly continuous function and $h_i(S)$ be a static position with price $\mathcal P_i$.
+If the financial market defined in \eqref{eq:def:financial-market} is fully incomplete, then the classical super-replication price